sqlparser/sqlflow_public/databases/netezza/readme.md

 The file will be saved under `data\datalineage` directory.

 ### Further information
-This tutorial illustrates how to discover the data lineage of a SQL Server database in the grabit UI mode, If you like to automated the data lineage discovery, you may use the Grabit command line mode.
+This tutorial illustrates how to discover the data lineage of a Netezza database in the grabit UI mode, If you like to automated the data lineage discovery, you may use the Grabit command line mode.

 - [Discover netezza data lineage in command line mode](grabit-netezza-command-line.md)